History of Walter Payton in Timeline

 Prior to the 2002 NFL season, Emmitt Smith broke Walter Payton's record as the NFL's all-time leader in rushing yards and all-purpose yards.

-2006: LaDainian Tomlinson names Payton as a mentor
+2006: LaDainian Tomlinson Mentions Payton as Mentor

-September 2007: Walter Payton Liver Center Opened
+September 2007: Walter Payton Liver Center Opens

-In September 2007, the University of Illinois at Chicago Medical Center opened the Walter Payton Liver Center.
+In September 2007, the University of Illinois at Chicago Medical Center opened the Walter Payton Liver Center, following a donation from Payton's family.

 2007: Adrian Peterson Sets New Rushing Record

-May 20, 2008: Official Naming Citation Published for Asteroid Payton
+May 20, 2008: Official Naming Citation Published

-On May 20, 2008, the official naming citation for the asteroid 85386 Payton was published by the Minor Planet Center.
+On May 20, 2008, the official naming citation for asteroid 85386 Payton was published by the Minor Planet Center.

-November 1, 2009: Special Tribute Video Aired
+November 1, 2009: Tribute Video Aired

-2009: Jarrett Payton's Wedding Date
+2009: Jarrett Payton's wedding date

 2010: Named Greatest Player in NFL History